musialny/musialny/README.md

 ### About Me

-I’m a multi‑disciplinary engineer who bridges full‑stack software development with electronics, embedded systems and electromechanical design.
-My work spans native and web applications, embedded firmware, network infrastructure and CAD‑based hardware.
+Software engineer with an electrical‑engineering background, focused on embedded software, operating systems and distributed systems.
+I'm passionate about DevOps and modern web development, and deeply interested in hardware — from FPGA/ASIC design and integrated circuits to automotive applications such as electric vehicle powertrains — bridging software and hardware for highly optimised systems.

 ### Skills